apparebit/siteforge/README.md

 In addition to @grr/siteforge, the static website generator itself, this monorepo hosts a number of packages.
 For now, none of them have been released to npm yet.
-The packages are:
+The nine packages, organized roughly by focus, are:

-  * [__@grr/glob__](packages/glob) implements wildcard patterns for file system paths by translating them into predicate functions.
-Unlike many other npm packages, `@grr/glob` does not compete on features and is purposefully minimal.
-  * [__@grr/fs__](packages/fs) is a grab bag of regular and empowered helper functions for performing file I/O. Some are just easier to import, promisified file operations from Node.js' own `fs` module.
-Some come with their own superpowers, including the ability to fix `ENOENT` errors on the fly, to rename files depending on their content, and to easily walk the file system hierarchy.
-  * [__@grr/options__](packages/options) helps determine a tool's configuration based on command line arguments and `package.json` manifest alike, with both sources being subjected to the same validations based on the same schema.
+### Synchronous, Asynchronous, Concurrent

   * [__@grr/sequitur__](packages/sequitur) provides expressive and lazy
     sequences that may just be synchronous or asynchronous.

   * [__@grr/async__](packages/async) performs concurrent, asynchronous task
     execution in an orderly and context-aware manner.
 While the package necessarily deals in promises, it mostly focuses on the promise-producing tasks.
 They are the ones that get shit done.

+### Configuration

+  * [__@grr/options__](packages/options) helps determine a tool's configuration based on command line arguments and `package.json` manifest alike, with both sources being subjected to the same validations based on the same schema.
   * [__@grr/reloader__](packages/reloader) provides a module hook that enables hot module reloading, but only for modules in select directories and at select times.
 Since Node.js module hook API will likely change in the future, this package must be considered experimental.

+### File Storage

+  * [__@grr/fs__](packages/fs) is a grab bag of regular and empowered helper functions for file I/O. Some are just easier to import, promisified file operations from Node.js' own `fs` module.
+Some come with their own superpowers, including the ability to fix `ENOENT` errors on the fly.
+  * [__@grr/glob__](packages/glob) implements wildcard patterns for file system paths by translating them into predicate functions.
+Unlike many other npm packages, __@grr/glob__ does not compete on features and is purposefully minimal.
+  * [__@grr/walk__](packages/walk) looks like a straight-forward recursive directory scan.
+But that simplicity was hard fought for, including rewriting this package as well as __@grr/async__ from scratch when we could see the finish line—but not reach it due to a brittle API.
+More importantly, the simplicity doesn't get in the way of flexibility or performance, especially when pairing with __@grr/async__ for concurrency—or any other library that catches your fancy.

+### Web

   * [__@grr/html__](packages/html) provides a model for well-formed HTML based on HTML5, WAI-ARIA, and the Open Graph Protocol.
   * [__@grr/proact__](packages/proact) implements the proactive view system,